By PATRICK JARAMOGI

-Given the public reputation of Madras Security Printers as a company dedicated to cheating, collusion and criminal behavior, it is unclear how they passed even a most basic compliance check or why they were chosen for the Liberian program.
+Given the public reputation of Madras Security Printers, it is unclear how they passed even a most basic compliance check or why they were chosen for the Liberian program.
 In light of the careful way that other countries are conducting their tax stamp programs, the LRA may want to revisit their award decision to Madras and ensure that the people of Liberia are protected for this important program.

 There are excellent digital tax stamp solutions that are now available specifically tailored to African markets that could be considered as a safe and secure alternative, and ensure that the trust, safety and finances of Liberian citizens are not placed in the hands of a corrupt foreign company.